"Reaching our goal of reducing overtime expenses would not have been possible

 They also made the decision to move from 4-week schedule periods to 6-week periods.
 This change eliminates four scheduling periods per year, which reduces the amount of time spent creating and adjusting the schedule.
 And, the staff appreciates that they have a longer window of schedule predictability.

 Phoebe Putney Health System had automated staffing and scheduling solutions installed, but usage was limited.
 The lack of solution standardization and the use of paper-based processes resulted in inconsistent staffing practices, limited visibility into staffing needs and units staffing in silos.
-After careful consideration, Phoebe decided to use their symplr Staffing and Scheduling Solution, along with Time and Attendance and Payroll and Human Resources, to support their go-forward strategy.
+After careful consideration, the health system decided to use its symplr solutions to support the go-forward strategy.

 Prioritized Rollout for Maximized Results